The Department of Vascular Surgery treats patients with the diseases of the arteries, veins, and lymphatics.

 - Conditions treated include traumatic and atherosclerotic dissections.
 Occlusive disease of aorta, visceral, renal arteries and peripheral arteries are also treated with open and endovascular therapy.

 - Venous abnormalities treated include varicose veins, venous ulcer, venous thrombosis and compression syndromes.
-Methods used include ultrasound guided sclerotherapy and traditional surgery.
+Methods used include radiofrequency ablation, ultrasound guided sclerotherapy and open embolisation venous stenting.

 - The department provides vascular access procedures for dialysis and administration of drugs.
-The surgeons support the St Vincent’s Private Hospital renal transplant program and the neurosurgical service with spinal access.
+The surgeons support the St Vincent’s Public and Private Hospital renal transplant program and the neurosurgical service with spinal access.

 - Non-invasive diagnosis and monitoring is available on site by the St Vincent’s Clinic Vascular Laboratory.